Pavelló Girona-Fontajau

 Pavelló Girona-Fontajau is an indoor arena in Girona, Catalonia, northern Spain, that holds 5,500 people.
 It is primarily used for basketball and is the home arena of Uni Girona CB and Bàsquet Girona.

-The building was designed in 1993 by the architects Esteve Bonell and Josep M. Gil and was opened on September 4, 1993.
-It is structured in two levels, one for the public (the high level) and another, of which use is restricted to the sportsmen (the low level), with differentiated entries.
+The building was built between 1991 and 1993, designed by the architects Esteve Bonell and Josep M. Gil.
+It is structured in two levels, one for the public (the high level) and another, of which use is restricted to the sportsmen (the low level), with separate entries.

+The arena was inaugurated on September 4, 1993.
+Valvi Girona won in an exhibition game against Greek club PAOK, with the presence of NBA legend Moses Malone as a guest.

-Apart from basketball, it is used also for other sports like Indoor motorcycle trials and tennis matches.
+Besides basketball, it is used also for other sports like Indoor motorcycle trials and tennis matches.

 Notable events

 Fontajau hosted the matches of three groups of the EuroBasket 1997 and the 2007 FIBA EuroCup Final Four, that local club Akasvayu Girona won.

 In 2017, it hosted the Copa de la Reina de Baloncesto.

 Attendances

 This is a list of league attendances of CB Girona when it played in the Liga ACB.